Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 ## The Demo

 `examples/vr/main.rs` is a dual-path application. `try_init_xr()` attempts the full bootstrap sequence: load the OpenXR entry point, create the instance, create the wgpu instance and device through OpenXR, create the session and swapchain.
-If any step fails—no headset, no loader, Vulkan mismatch—the demo falls back to plain wgpu on the default GPU with WASD + mouse free-cam.
+If any step fails, no headset or no loader or a Vulkan mismatch, the demo falls back to plain wgpu on the default GPU with WASD and mouse free-cam.

 The scene is a 9-bay showcase hallway at human scale.
 3-metre ceiling, 4.8-metre width, 8 metres per bay.
 PBR materials, spot lights, lens flare, volumetric fog, water simulation, GPU particles, emissive/HDR objects, virtual geometry, and colour grading.
 The same scene renders identically through the headset and the desktop mirror.
 Eye height is 1.6 metres.